 Investment income does not include wages, active business income, pension/IRA distributions, or tax-exempt income.
-See Henry & Horne, LLP blog “Big Changes Coming Under PPACA in 2013 – Part 2 Individuals” for additional information on the calculation.
+See Henry & Horne blog “Big Changes Coming Under PPACA in 2013 – Part 2 Individuals” for additional information on the calculation.

 The IRS is accepting comments on Form 8960 until September 27th.
 The instructions for Form 8960 will be released later this year.

 Melinda Nelson, CPA